Form 1098-E, Student Loan Interest Statement

 The lender of your student loan should send you Form 1098-E, Student Loan Interest Statement.
 They also send a copy to the IRS.

 It is possible that you may not receive a 1098-E from your lender if you paid was less than $600 of interest.
 You can always contact your lender if you are unsure of how much interest you paid.

 As TurboTax asks about your education and loans, enter the information on your 1098-E. Be sure to enter the exact amount(s) that are listed on your Form 1098-E to receive the appropriate deduction for student loan interest on your tax return.

 Watch our video on how to enter your Form 1098-E, or in TurboTax, jump right to the entry area:.

 - In the TurboTax search box, enter 1098-e and press Enter,

 - Click Yes on the Did you make student loan payments in 2014? screen.

 - Follow the Prompts.

-After you have entered in the information from your first 1098-E, you will have the option to enter in any additional 1098-Es you might have received.
-Simply click on the Add Another Student Loan Interest Payment and we'll help you add them.
+After entering your first 1098-E, you will have the option to add additional 1098-Es by clicking the Add Another Student Loan Interest Payment.